 What’s Yeasted Cornbread?

-Just to be clear, yeasted cornbread is nothing like regular cornbread.
-It is more like a fluffy white sandwich bread with flecks for cornmeal and cornmeal flavor.
+So yeasted cornbread is nothing like regular cornbread.
+It is a fluffy (sort of, it's not coarse) white sandwich bread with flecks for cornmeal and cornmeal flavor.
 The original recipe was designed for a bread machine, but I made (and will keep making) the bread the usual way, which is in with stand mixer and dough hook.
-Also, since I used the stand mixer, I changed the technique and ended up using about 1/2 cup less flour than the original recipe.
+Also, since I used the stand mixer, I changed the technique and ended up using about ½ cup less flour than the original recipe.

 Brand of Cornmeal and a Few Ingredient Notes

-For this loaf I used Indian Head Stone Ground Coarse Cornmeal.
-It’s a little coarser than some other brands, but can be used interchangeably with finer cornmeal like Quaker or Martha White.
-For the flour, I used bread flour (though AP flour would probably be okay).
-And for the fat, I used shortening rather than oil.
-Next time I’ll try it with oil just to compare.
-I also put a lot of butter on the cast iron loaf pan so the crust would pick up some buttery flavor.
+Since posting this I've used different types of cornmean including Head Stone Ground Coarse Cornmeal.
+It's a little coarser than some other brands, but can be used interchangeably with finer cornmeal like Quaker or Martha White, which I've also used.
+For the flour, I use bread flour (though AP flour would probably be okay).
+And for the fat, I've tested with shortening, oil and butter.
+My new favorite is the butter version.

 One Last Tip